Posted on Insurance Law Blog / Blog / Fraudulent California Auto Claims | Special Investigations Unit Blacklisted Attorneys

-Insurance fraud occurs when someone deliberately makes a falsified claim to obtain a benefit or advantage to which they are not otherwise entitled, or someone deliberately denies a claim that is due to another entitled party.
+Insurance fraud occurs when someone deliberately makes a falsified claim to obtain a benefit or advantage to which they are not otherwise entitled or deliberately denies a claim due to another entitled party.

-The California Department of Insurance (CDI) handles referrals on suspected insurance fraud and they never take such cases lightly.
+The California Department of Insurance (CDI) handles referrals on suspected insurance fraud and never takes such cases lightly.
 They can charge and prosecute any criminal in a felony case.

 For example, in a memo by one nation’s largest auto and homeowner insurer, State Farm, a State Farm manager instructs employees not to settle claims with the listed attorneys but instead refer their cases to a special new fraud unit for further investigation.